sv3ndk/bookshelf/readme.md

 * stack traces in app written with Cats are pretty much unusable since they often show mostly pluming technical info as opposed to pointing to the source of the issue

-* Tagless final is probably overly-generalization that adds an additional layer of abstraction for little added value.
-OTOH we end up with all functions returning `IO[Stuff]` which is a bit the effect equivalent of returning `Object` everywhere, it's super broad.
-Ideally, we should seek opportunities to express logic as simple functions outside of any effect, and delegate to it from and effectful layer.
+* My current feeling towads tagless final is that it's probably overly-generalization, adding an additional layer of abstraction for little added value.
+OTOH without it we end up with all functions returning `IO[Stuff]` which is a bit the effect equivalent of returning `Object` everywhere, it's super broad.
+Ideally, we should seek opportunities to express business logic as simple functions outside of any effect, and delegate to it from and effectful layer using `IO.fromEither(...)` or so.

 Further notes: